maxdexh/generic-upper-bound/README.md

 # MSRV
 MSRV is 1.78.
-This is to allow this crate to be used as a workaround the breaking change to `Freeze` that was introduced by that version.
+This is to allow this crate to be used as a workaround the breaking change to const promotion that was introduced by that version.